 The simple answer is, you can’t.

 Let’s face it, we all have different objectives and life situations.
-Some people will head down with a few buddies to attend a concert or sporting event.
+Some people will meet up with a few buddies to attend a concert or sporting event.
 These visitors often spend most of their time reveling on Bourbon Street and throughout the surrounding French Quarter.

 Others bring their spouse or family for a well-deserved mini-vacation or visit for the first time to enjoy all the amazing food, music, and culture of the historic city.

 There are literally hundreds of amazing places to stay, restaurants to eat, places to shop, and fun things to do throughout the city.
-Our goal is not to plan your weekend trip, but we can provide you with lots of fun and unique things to do during your stay.
+Our goal is not to plan your weekend trip, but we can provide you with lots of fun and unique options during your stay.